Call a plumber for the smaller repairs and a contractor for the rebuilds.

 Answer: Call the plumbing contractor.

-It’s easy to get confused by the different titles, which aren’t really very different at all.
+It’s easy to get confused by the different titles, which aren’t very different at all.
 It can also be frustrating – especially if you’re trying to fix a problem that could potentially damage your home.

 This post helps homeowners decide if they need a plumber or a contractor.
 It points out that plumbers spot fix problems, while contractors take on the big jobs.
 It will also give you some tips as to what to look for in both types of professionals.